Nominating and Corporate Governance Committee

 IV.
 DUTIES OF THE COMMITTEE

-The following duties and responsibilities of the Committee are set forth as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent consistent with the overall purpose of the Committee and the requirements of applicable laws and the Applicable Listing Rules.
+The following duties and responsibilities of the Committee are set forth as a guide to the Committee with the understanding that the Committee may alter or supplement them as appropriate under the circumstances to the extent consistent with the overall purpose of the Committee and the requirements of Applicable Laws.

 A. Board Candidates and Nominees